 Here are a couple of resources to help you find the best way to gather seed.
 Enjoy!

-Gathering Seed by Wild Ones Natural Landscapers Ltd
+Seed Collecting provided by Wild Ones Natural Landscapers Ltd

 Collecting Advice by Wild Ones St Louis Chapter